 Open Concept and Prioritizing Spaces

 Open concept or traditional, closed room concepts?
 There is no right or wrong answer to this long-time debate.
 After all, open concepts or traditional concepts will always be up to the preference of the homeowner.
-But we do know that 2020 has changed the way that some of us prioritize spaces in our homes.
+But we do know that the pandemic has changed the way that some of us prioritize spaces in our homes.

 According to the 2021 “What Home Buyers Really Want” survey from the National Association of Home Builders (NAHB) , 25% of home buyers say that the pandemic has had an impact on their housing priorities.
 Regarding open concepts, “Home buyers clearly prefer open layouts.
 85% want an open arrangement between the kitchen and the dining room, 79% between the kitchen and the family room, and 70% between the dining and the family room.”